City Slickers: Plot

 During the drive, Mitch accidentally causes a stampede which destroys the camp.
-While searching for stray cows, Mitch discovers Curly has a kind nature beneath his gruff exterior.
+While searching for stray cows, Mitch discovers Curly has a kind and wise nature beneath his gruff exterior.
 Curly encourages Mitch to discover the "one thing" in his life that is most important to him.
 Along the way, Mitch helps deliver a calf from a dying cow.
 Mitch names the calf Norman.
 Shortly after, Curly suffers a fatal heart attack, leaving the drive under Jeff and T.R.'s control.
-The camp cook, Cookie, gets drunk and inadvertently destroys the food supply, breaking his leg in the process.
+Cookie gets drunk and inadvertently destroys the food supply, breaking his leg in the process.

-After the Jessups leave to take Cookie to a nearby town, Jeff and T.R. become intoxicated.
+After the Jessups leave to take Cookie to a nearby town (being more qualified because of their medical training in dentistry), Jeff and T.R. become intoxicated with Cookie's secret stash.
 A fight ensues when they threaten to kill Norman and assault Mitch.
 Phil and Ed intervene, and Phil holds Jeff at gunpoint, which unleashes his pent-up emotions.
 Soon after, Jeff and T.R. abandon the group.
 Bonnie and the Shalowitzes continue on to the Colorado ranch, while Ed and Phil remain behind to finish the drive.
 Mitch also leaves but soon returns to rejoin his friends.

 After braving a heavy storm, they drive the herd to Colorado.
 When Norman nearly drowns as the herd crosses a river, Mitch acts to save him.
 Both are swept down current, but Phil and Ed rescue them.
 They safely reach the Colorado ranch.
-When Stone offers to reimburse everyone's fee, the Jessups prefer going on a future cattle drive.
-However, Clay reveals he is selling the herd to a meat packing company.
+When Stone offers to reimburse everyone's fee, the Jessups prefer returning the herd to New Mexico.
+However, Clay reveals he is selling the herd to a meat-packing company.
 Mitch, Phil, and Ed initially believe they saved the cattle for nothing, but decide to use their experience to help re-evaluate their lives.

 The men return to New York City.
 Mitch, a happier man, reunites with Barbara and their two children; he has also brought Norman home as a pet.
-Phil, having learned his employee is not pregnant after all, begins a relationship with Bonnie.
+Phil, having learned earlier his employee is not pregnant, begins a relationship with Bonnie.
 Ed intends to start a family with his wife.
-Mitch is ready to restart his life with a new vision.
+Mitch is ready to restart his life with a new stance.